sommerc/MN_V1_analysis/README.md

 python analysis_run.py --help
 ```

-Each analysis catergory will run in parallel.
+Each analysis category will run in parallel.
 Results are stored in `RESULTS_ROOT_DIR` set globally in the YAML settings file.
 It can be given as argument to `analysis_run.py`.

 ## Dependencies
 ---